cdmrsfwb/pokerstats/README.md

   In case of a new date, it should be specified on the first line in the format $YYYY-MM-DD

   On the next line should be the name of the game.
-If you want to use unconventional scoring (more on that later) use the suffix "unc".
-The suffix will not be displayed in the games table.
+If you want to use unconventional scoring (more on that later) use the suffix "unc"

   On the next line should be the type of the game, eg "Tourney" or "Cash Game"